dat-labs/dat-api-sdk/docs/PrimaryKey.md

 # PrimaryKey

 Paths to the fields that will be used as primary key.
-This field is REQUIRED if `destination_sync_mode` is `*_dedup`.
+This field is REQUIRED if `write_sync_mode` is `*_dedup`.
 Otherwise it is ignored.

 ## Properties